ProteinsWebTeam/HMMER-web-docs/docs/help.rst

 Helpdesk
 --------

 Your questions are important to us.
-Please contact us at hmmer-help@ebi.ac.uk.
+Please contact us through our contact form at https://www.ebi.ac.uk/support/hmmer.
 We will respond as quickly as possible, but please bear in mind that we do not have a dedicated staff member to run the helpesk.